Installation

 curl -fsSL https://github.com/terion-name/terrarium/releases/download/0.0.0-beta3/install.sh | bashInstall Modes

 Interactive mode is the default and is the best fit for most first installs.
+It guides you through the process, asking a few simple questions.

 curl -fsSL https://github.com/terion-name/terrarium/releases/latest/download/install.sh | bashNon-interactive mode is for automation, templates, or repeated installs: